heavyimage/resume.heavyimage.com/markdown/resume.md

 * Personally co-designed and implemented many of our **core 2d workflows** -- Ingest Publishing, 'The Lockdown', Interactive Publish Visualization Badges, Prerender Bypass, Editorial Ingest and Conform, Review and Export to Client.
 * Helped integrate **Shotgun / SGTK** into the studio and educate artists / leads about these tools.
 * Wrote **GUI (PyQt / PySide) and command line tools** to interact with the pipeline.
-* Wrote **extra actions for the Loader** and Workfiles Manager to simply common artist tasks.
-Also helped bridge this actions directly into Nuke via shim.
+* Wrote **extra actions for the Loader** and Workfiles Manager to simplify common artist tasks.
+Also helped bridge these actions directly into Nuke via shim.
 * Helped integrate **OCIO/ACES** into our environment and updated our tools to be driven by OCIO where appropriate.
 * Developed tools to **leverage the 'metadata web'** of published files that are built during production into tools eg: 'load all geo used in this render' or 'import Nuke script that made this render'.